Kerr–Newman metric: Limiting cases

+Taking the gravitational constant G to be zero in the Kerr–Newman solution gives an electromagnetic field from a rotating charged disk with a boundary in a Minkowski space.
+The Kerr–Newman solution itself is a special case of more general exact solutions of the Einstein–Maxwell equations.
+The more general solutions include a cosmological constant, a Newman, Unti, Tamburino (NUT) parameter, and a magnetic charge.

+Metric field

 The Kerr–Newman metric describes the geometry of spacetime for a rotating charged black hole with mass M, charge Q and angular momentum J. The formula for this metric depends upon what coordinates or coordinate conditions are selected.
 Two forms are given below: Boyer–Lindquist coordinates, and Kerr–Schild coordinates.
 The gravitational metric alone is not sufficient to determine a solution to the Einstein field equations; the electromagnetic stress tensor must be given as well.
 Both are provided in each section.

 Boyer–Lindquist coordinates

 One way to express this metric is by writing down its line element in a particular set of spherical coordinates, also called Boyer–Lindquist coordinates: